zeinsh/experementaldataprocessing/README.md

 # Processing of eperimental data (practical part)
-These codes were done as part of my study in master , subject Processing of eperimental data Methods of experimental data processing
+These codes were done as part of my study in master ,

+subjectname :
+Methods of experimental data processing

 part 4 : [Modeling poly harmonic signals , spikes and shifting](https://github.com/zeinsh/experementaldataprocessing/wiki/Part-4:-Modeling-poly-harmonic-signals-,-spikes-and-shifting